Quality

 statistical tools

-A device that helps in collecting, summarizing, and analyzing numerical data.
-Statistical tools include statistical software that plots data on a chart.
+A method, software, or device that helps with collecting, sorting, and analyzing data.
+Statistical tools include sampling, surveying, and programs that can plot data in a chart.

 supply chain